 These are much softer than tennis balls or many other practice poi.
 It's made from rice in socks.
-They could also be made from crunched candle wax in plastic bags.
+I also tried crunched candle wax in plastic bags.
+I guess you can also use sand.
 They don't tangle too much like tennis ball poi since you can pull them apart.
 I used a rope-making technique (reverse wrapping cordage) to make my new poi a little stretchy and bouncy.
 And it should, in theory, be stronger than the same piece of cloth not made into rope.
 They're virtually indestructable and should last a very long time, depending on how well you make it (I'd guess 10 years minimum with my poi).

 The time you'll need:

 For these poi I worked about 6h continuous, but with taking pictures along.
 My next pair of poi, the ones with a 4 strand rope, took me 3 days about 2-3h a day.
 I already got the materials though.
 And I didn't really make any mistakes.
 You'll need a little patience but not too much.